Excelsior (smack): Restoration

+Representative of type

-Excelsior fished out of Lowestoft for 12 years (1921-33), she traded around Norway as a motor coaster for 34 years (1937-1971); she has been laid up or undergoing rebuilds for 19 years (1933-36 and 1972-88); and has been operating as an historical sail training vessel for 41 years at the time of writing (2020).
+Excelsior fished out of Lowestoft for 12 years (1921–1933), she traded around Norway as a motor coaster for 34 years (1937-1971); she has been laid up or undergoing rebuilds for 19 years (1933–1936 and 1972–1988); and has been operating as an historical sail training vessel for 41 years at the time of writing (2020).
 So, for the greater part of her working life she has been a Lowestoft smack, and for the greatest part of that existence she has been successfully and safely operated as an authentic historical vessel demonstrating her type and being on display to the public wherever she goes.
-This has included taking part in great maritime events such as the Tall Ships Races, and visits to places as far apart Bergen, Oporto, and St Petersburg.
+This has included taking part in great maritime events such as the Tall Ships Races, and visits to places as far apart Bergen, Porto, and Saint Petersburg.
 During this period, she has clocked up 130,000 miles and been seen by millions of people while taking 10,000 people to sea to experience what it is like to sail a Lowestoft Smack.
 In 2016, she was appointed a Regional Flagship of the year by National Historic Ships.

-Excelsior's history as an operational museum ship is therefore an ongoing part of her working life, as opposed to being a dead, or 'pickled', museum exhibit.

-The philosophy behind this, it is claimed, out-performs that for many other historical vessels both in terms of degree of exposure to the widest possible audience, and in keeping alive the necessary skills for operating and maintaining an historical wooden vessel, and in training those who wish to gain those skills.

-This preservation methodology was developed in the light of what was happening to museum ships at the time (the 1970s), long before the creation of National Historic Ships.
-It was believed Excelsior stood more chance of survival in the environment for which she was built i.e. the sea, than laid up in a museum berth and subject to rot - in spite of the perceived risks of taking an historic artefact to sea.
-Furthermore, using a vessel preserves a much fuller knowledge of the artefact by maintaining the skills of 'using'; and in wearing the vessel out, the skills of 'maintaining' are preserved as well.
-This is 'preservation in the round'.